roumenguha/PR1_SP20_MDP/starter_code/README.txt

-This project is composed of the following files:
+This project is composed of the following code files:
 	- PriorityQueue.py
 	- Node.py
 	- utils.py